+The Agency will award one (1) new construction project not to exceed \$1,000,000 which contains Choice Neighborhoods Implementation (CNI) funds, as determined by the Agency.
 The Agency will make a forward commitment of 2025 tax credits for no more than two applications, and no more than one application per housing authority, provided such applications meet all Plan requirements and are not awarded through the regular competition.
 To be eligible under this set-aside the Agency must have approved the application for submission under this set-aside prior to the preliminary application submission deadline.
 Any Public Housing Authority involved in more than one application containing CNI funds will be required to indicate their priority project.
+Tax credits under this section II(D) will be taken from the total available after allocation to the Rehabilitation set aside but prior to allocations under the New Construction set aside.
+An award under this section II(D) will not count towards any county award limits described in section F(1) below.
 This set-aside will remain in each QAP through 2025.